 West Glamorgan County Council Homes

-Composite list of children's establishments run (at some time in their history) by West Glamorgan County Council.
+Children's establishments run at some time in their history by West Glamorgan County Council.

 - Family Group Home, Cartref-y-Gelli, Carmarthen

 - Family Group Home, Roberts Rest, Ferryside§

 - Family Group Home, 10 Lilac Grove, Baglan

 - Family Group Home, 70 Llygad Yr Haul, Caewern

 - Family Group Home, 57 Chain Road, Graignedd, Glynneath

 - Family Group Home, 47 Gower View Road, Penyrheol, Gorseinon

 - Family Group Home, 1 Heol Y Gog, Gowerton

 - Family Group Home, Greenbanks, Tirmynydd Road, Three Crosses, Gowerton